aconlon-eccc/era5-based-hail/README.md

 # era5-based-hail
 Hail prediction using machine learning trained on ERA5 data

+## Workflow
+This README has been aranged in the indended workflow.
+Here it is at a glance:

+> 1. eventise hail observations
+> 2. submit ERA5 requests
+> 3. eventise ERA5 data
+> 4. create machine-learning dataset

 ## Eventise hail observation data
 Use
 ['data_processing/eventise_data.observations'](https://github.com/aconlon-eccc/era5-based-hail/blob/master/data_processing/eventise_data.py#L18)
 .

-We have a csv file of 7000 hail reports from all over Canada between 2005 and 2022 called ['hail_db_with_LD.csv'](https://github.com/aconlon-eccc/era5-based-hail/blob/master/examples/hail_db_with_LD.csv) .
+We have a csv file containing 7000 hail reports from all over Canada between 2005 and 2022 called ['hail_db_with_LD.csv'](https://github.com/aconlon-eccc/era5-based-hail/blob/master/examples/hail_db_with_LD.csv) .